UVA-DSA/APS_TestBed/README.md

 ### **UVA/Padova Simulator**

-This version of the UVA/Padova simulator is based off of a Python-implementation with the Gym API that can be found [here](https://github.com/jxx123/simglucose).
+This version of the UVA/Padova simulator is based on a Python-implementation with the Gym API.

 1.  *CGM Sensor:* located in simglucose/sensor, this is a simple object that gets the true BG value from the patient model and adds noise to it to calculate a realistic sensor reading